ubco-cmps/phys111_course/class/final.md

 During the final exam, you will be expected to work on paper (or a digital equivalent using iPad/tablet, etc...).

 For Part C questions, you will be expected to submit your written work as images (after the exam) supporting your answers.
+Only half of the question credit will be attributed to the correct answer, the other half will be a human-graded assessment of your work.

 Here are our expectations for your work: